anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-empirical_intro.md

 7. Remember to `git add *`, `git commit -m "message"` and `git push` so your code is saved since you'll probably want it for the assignment!

 ## Extensions
-If you have extra time, try adding to your organism's `Process` method so that it actually does something based on your instance variable genome.
+If you have extra time, try adding mutation to your organism's reproduction or adding to your organism's `Process` method so that it actually does something based on your instance variable genome.
 Ideas include:
 * Donate resources to another organism
 * Spend resources to steal from another organism
 * Spend resources to build defense from the environment or other organisms